KieranLafferty/passifier/README.md

 Generate Apple Passbook passes in Ruby

-Passifier does most of the hard work easily allow you to automate generating pkpass files.
+Passifier does most of the hard work and will more easily allow you to automate generating pkpass files.
 You simply supply

 * A Hash of metadata and layout (the contents of pass.json for those experienced)
-* Image urls and paths
+* Image URLs and paths
-* The location of your key/certificate files
+* The location of your key and certificate .pem files
-* Output path for the generated .pkpass file
+* Output path where you'd like the generated .pkpass file

 ## Installation

 Add this line to your application's Gemfile: